itaylor1645/python-challenge-1/README.md

 The total cost of the order is calculated and presented to the customer.

 Know Issues:
--Spacing issues may occur if the menu items are increased beyond $99.99
+-Spacing issues may occur in the menu items output and receipts if menu prices are increased beyond $99.99